aminedakhlii/prompt2flutter/README.md

-# prompt2flutter
+# Prompt2Flutter

-A minimalist application that generates UI designs from natural language prompts using GPT-4.
+A minimalist application that generates Flutter UI designs from natural language prompts using GPT-4.
+The generated code is based on a curated collection of Flutter widgets and pages from the [Flutter Boilerplate](https://github.com/IkramKhan-DevOps/flutter_boilerplate) project.

 ## Project Structure